jlevy/og-equity-compensation/README.md

 - *How much money has the company raised (including in how many rounds, and when)?*
 - *What did the last round value the company at?*
+- *What is the aggregate liquidation preference on top of the preferred stock?*
+  (This will tell you how much the company needs to sell for before the common stock (your equity) gets anything in an exit.)
 - *Will the company likely raise more capital soon?*
 - *How long will the company’s current funding last?*
   (This will likely be given at the current burn rate, or how quickly a company is spending